 Order Value Data and Consumer Lifetime Value

 Aggregated order value data can also help provide predictions about a consumer’s lifetime value.
-Consumer lifetime value is a powerful metric that can reveal consumer loyalty and be used to predict future return on investment and cost-per-acquisition.
+Consumer lifetime value can reveal consumer loyalty and be used to predict future return on investment and cost-per-acquisition.
 Consumer lifetime value data can also be compared against lifetime value data from other marketing channels to reveal the relative efficiency of each individual marketing channel at driving lifetime value and suggest ways to reallocate overall marketing budget to increase profitability.

 Consumer Lifetime Value

 Consumer lifetime value is an enormously powerful metric that can be used to shape long-term business strategy.
 To calculate consumer lifetime value, clients must be sure to established a standard window for evaluating consumer behavior and a standard window for new consumer conversion and repeat consumer conversion before extrapolating consumer behavior to predict future consumer value.
 Consumer lifetime value can be combined with the repeat purchase ratio both to guide imminent campaign goals and also to produce broader, high-level insights about brand loyalty and long-term budget planning.

 Understanding repeat purchase behavior is crucial to maintaining campaign efficiency.
 Some repeat purchasers need persistent motivation and retargeting to drive conversion while others with greater brand loyalty will continue to convert unprompted.